Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Systematic Uncertainties

 \subsection{Systematic Uncertainty due to Anisotropic Flow}

-The anisotropic flow (mainly elliptic flow) background which is to be subtracted from the dihadron correlation is the anisotropy caused by particle correlations to the reaction plane~\cite{Wang_nonflow,Wang_flowbg}.
-There are several measurements of elliptic flow; many of them are affected to various degrees by non-flow contributions that are caused by particle correlations unrelated to the reaction plane, such as resonance decays and jet-correlations.
-One technique, called the event-plane method, is to construct the event plane from all charged particles except those of interest and then calculate \vEP$=\mean{\cos2(\phi-\psiEP)}/\mean{\cos2\dPsi}$ for the particles of interest, where $\mean{\cos2\dPsi}$ is the event-plane resolution~\cite{flowMethod}.
-This method is affected by non-flow contributions in both sets of particles, those of interest and those used to construct the event plane.
+The anisotropic flow (mainly elliptic flow) background which is to be subtracted from the dihadron correlation is the anisotropy caused by particle correlations to the participant plane~\cite{Wang:2009af,Wang:2008gp}.
+There are several measurements of elliptic flow; many of them are affected to various degrees by nonflow contributions that are caused by particle correlations unrelated to the reaction plane (or participant plane), such as resonance decays and jet-correlations.
+One technique, called the event-plane method, is to construct the event plane from all charged particles except those of interest and then calculate \vEP$=\mean{\cos2(\phi-\psiEP)}/\mean{\cos2\dPsi}$ for the particles of interest, where $\mean{\cos2\dPsi}$ is the event-plane resolution~\cite{Poskanzer:1998yz}.
+This method is affected by nonflow contributions in both sets of particles, those of interest and those used to construct the event plane.
 The \vEP\ already contains flow fluctuation effects which should be included in the jet-correlation background.

-Another method, called the two-particle method, is to calculate $\flow{2}=\sqrt{\mean{\cos2\dphi}}$ using all particle pairs of interest~\cite{flowMethod}.
-This method is affected by non-flow only in the interested particles used for correlation studies.
+Another method, called the two-particle method, is to calculate $\flow{2}=\sqrt{\mean{\cos2\dphi}}$ using all particle pairs of interest~\cite{Poskanzer:1998yz}.
+This method is affected by nonflow only in the particles of interest used for correlation studies.
 This flow parameter also contains flow fluctuation effects.
+The two-particle cumulant method can also be applied between the particle of interest and a reference particle.
+The anisotropy of the particle of interest is then the ratio of the two-particle cumulant to the anisotropy of the reference particles, which can be in turn obtained from the two-particle cumulant between reference particle pairs.
+(More details are given in Sec.~\ref{sec:v3}.)
+This method of mixed pair cumulant is intrinsically similar to the event-plane method.

-The third method, called the four-particle method, is to obtain $\flow{4}$ from the four-particle cumulant~\cite{Aihong}.
-This method is less affected by non-flow from particle clustering because the non-flow arising from two particle correlations is eliminated, and the non-flow from three particle correlations does not contribute.
-This method is subject to non-flow from higher orders (four-particle correlation and above) but those contributions are a second order effect if compared to non-flow from two particle correlations~\cite{Aihong}.
-The flow fluctuation will give a negative contribution to $\flow{4}$.~\cite{Aihong}
+The third method, called the four-particle method, is to obtain $\flow{4}$ from the four-particle cumulant~\cite{Adler:2002pu}.
+This method is less affected by nonflow from particle clustering because the nonflow arising from two particle correlations is eliminated, and the nonflow from three particle correlations does not contribute.
+This method is subject to nonflow from higher orders (four-particle correlation and above) but those contributions are suppressed by high orders of multiplicity~\cite{Adler:2002pu}.
+The flow fluctuation will give a negative contribution to $\flow{4}$~\cite{Adler:2002pu}.